pepe5/altair-intro/3/study_materials.md

 - Ruthlessness expands to whole western society, we are not *brutal* as Sharia-ruled countries are; but in terms of *treating/protecting children* (outside of our families - in neighbors houses and in schools) - we still feels this as pain.
 Propaganda goes so far that victims are even punished for being "too weak".
 - Insincerity made grew *corruption* and prepared society ready to accept netocracy as standard.
 - In total, we can sense in contemporary society aggressiveness between different groups of activists.
 - People in cruel societies are encouraged to adapt there: *just for theirs sustainable future*.
-This makes societies to be unsustainable even more.
+This makes societies to be unsustainable (from perspective of our values) even more.

 - That this never-ending infection of ruthlessness is not cured at all is visible at next attempt: ***[multipliers](http://www.leadershipnow.com/leadingblog/2010/06/multipliers_how_the_best_leade.html)*** is approach here to learn 1/ *responsibility of everyone to influence* positively; and 2/ to be positive in sense of intelligence at all. <br />